 What makes a good life?

 Is it lots of money?
 Good health?
 Professional success?
-A longterm relationship?
-These can be the components of a miserable life or a satisfying one, because a good life starts from the inside.
+A long-term relationship?
+These can be the components of a miserable life or a satisfying one.
+Why?
+Because a good life starts from the inside.
 I don’t mean physical health, because I’m sure you know people in peak health who are unhappy.

 And you’ve at least heard of people who are terminally ill and are fully enjoying the time they have left.
 What makes the difference?
 An ability to find the joy in everyday life!

 What does finding the joy in everyday life mean?

 It’s not about having to have everything perfect in order to be satisfied.
 You know, the “I’ll-be-happy-when” syndrome: I’ll be happy when I lose ten pounds.
 Or own an apartment.
 Or get a big promotion.
 Or move to San Francisco.
 Or when I’m in a serious relationship.
 Or when my child gets into Yale.
 Or when my partner gets smart and starts doing things my way.

 Those are all external things and situations, and you can be happy with them or miserable with them.

 How about now, dealing with the people and situations in your life today?
 Do you know how to be happy?
 How to make yourself happy?
 Can you feel good about how you handle yourself, regardless of what the people in your life are doing?
 Or are you waiting for someone else or a situation to make you happy?

 Counseling Can Help Ease Life’s Transitions